 General Admission also gets you hay rides, barrel train, jump pad, hay slide, fire truck, tire swings, corn bins, frisbee golf, a maze, and more!

 Wishing Star Farm also offers pony rides for $6.

 They also offer season passes, military discounts, and senior discounts.

-General admission: $12.
+General admission: $11 online, $13 at the door.
 Ages 3 and under are free.

 Longneck Pumpkin Farm

 7595 California Drive, Colorado Springs